richelbilderbeek/correct_cpp/faq.md

 ## Do I need a GitHub account?

 Yes.
-These are free/gratis.
+This is free/gratis.

 ## Do I need a Travis CI account?

-No. My Travis CI account will correct your exercises.
+Yes.
+You can use your GitHub account to sign in.

 ## How is the code corrected?